-As a traditional nun in France once told me, one never had to drive more than forty five minutes to find the traditional liturgy – at a maximum.
+As a traditional nun in France once told me, one need not drive more than forty five minutes to find the traditional liturgy – at a maximum.
 (Based on my own experience, that sounds about right.
-Obviously untold numbers of French are even more fortunate: The Latin Mass is almost on their doorsteps …)
+Obviously, untold numbers of French are even more fortunate: The Latin Mass is almost on their doorsteps …)

 For all this, traditional societies like the Fraternity and the two Institutes (i.e. Christ the King and the Good Shepherd) deserve great credit indeed.
 For nowhere in the world are these groups more active than in France.
 (Indeed, they are all of French origin.)